Skip to main content

 • Cross-repository documentation

-• Unified cluster setup (scripts/setup-cluster.sh)
+• Unified cluster setup and management scripts

 The actual repository directories are excluded via .gitignore.